spryker/spryker-docs/docs/scos/dev/drafts-dev/database-schema-guide/201811.0/catalog-schema.md

 ### Stock

 {% info_block infoBox %}
 The Stock of a product represents the physical amount of products in the warehouse.
-This information should be imported from a WMS (warehouse management system
+This information should be imported from a WMS (warehouse management system) and is never changed by Spryker directly.
-{% endinfo_block %} and is never changed by Spryker directly.)
+{% endinfo_block %}

 {% info_block warningBox %}
-Stocks are not directly related to Stores but there is a Store-to-Warehouse Mapping that be configured in code (see `StockConfig`
+Stocks are not directly related to Stores but there is a Store-to-Warehouse Mapping that be configured in code (see `StockConfig`).
+Stocks can be dedicated or shared among Stores.
-{% endinfo_block %}.
-Stocks can be dedicated or shared among Stores.)
+{% endinfo_block %}
 ![Stock](https://spryker.s3.eu-central-1.amazonaws.com/docs/Developer+Guide/Database+Schema+Guide/Catalog+Schema/stock.png)

 **Structure**: